Degree RequirementADN/ASN or BSN

-A radiology nurse, also referred to as a medical imaging nurse, is a nursing professional that cares for patients that must undergo diagnostic imaging procedures and radiation therapy.
-Common diagnostic imaging tests include x-rays, computed tomography scans (CT scans), magnetic resonance imaging scans (MRIs), and ultrasounds.
-Through the use of these imaging tests, medical professionals are able to see inside a patient’s body, enabling them to easily diagnose illnesses and suspected injuries.
+A radiology nurse, also referred to as a medical imaging nurse, is a nursing professional who cares for patients who must undergo diagnostic imaging procedures and radiation therapy.
+Common diagnostic imaging tests include X-rays, computed tomography scans (CT scans), magnetic resonance imaging scans (MRIs), and ultrasounds.
+Through the use of these imaging tests, medical professionals can see inside a patient’s body, enabling them to easily diagnose illnesses and suspected injuries.
 Radiation therapy is also commonly used to treat certain illnesses, such as cancer.
-In order to provide proper care, radiology nurses not only focus on patient comfort, but ensure that accurate images are being taken to help diagnose these injuries and illnesses.
+In order to provide proper care, radiology nurses not only focus on patient comfort but also ensure that accurate images are being taken to help diagnose these injuries and illnesses.

 The first step towards any career in nursing is becoming a licensed registered nurse.
 While an Associate of Science in Nursing (ADN) is the minimal requirement, many employers prefer applicants with a Bachelor’s of Science in Nursing (BSN).
 An ADN typically takes two years to complete, while a BSN takes around four years.
-Upon completing either program, one must then pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Upon completing either program, one must then pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to receive your RN licensure.

-What Are the Education Requirements for Radiology Nurses?
+What Are the Schooling Requirements for Radiology Nurses?

 Are Any Certifications or Credentials Needed?